-The second line of defence is represented by both Group-wide functions and business units-dedicated risk functions that monitor whether the business units and the operations and service organisations adhere to the general policies and mandates.
-These functions are located in Group Risk Management and Group Compliance.
+The second line of defence is represented by Group Risk Management and Group Compliance.
+The second line of defence monitors and control whether the business units, the operations and service organisations adhere to the general policies and mandates of the Group.